Work from Home Strategies for Contract Managers and In-house Counsel

 Your colleagues in sales and marketing have likely been working remotely for years.
 Many customer service call centers and multi-channel contact centers have been redeployed to interact with prospects, clients, and partners from home, too.
-Surely, your in-house legal team can do the same - even if it isn't ready to commit to “telecommuting” on a full-time basis.
+Surely, your in-house legal team can do the same – even if it isn’t ready to commit to “telecommuting” on a full-time basis.
+Half of the American workers had never worked from home before the pandemic.

 Imagine for a moment what it would be like if governments called for social distancing and self-isolation, and the only way to access business-critical information was in the office, over the local area network.
 No secure, reliable cloud services.
 Large capital purchases of commercial real estate might grind to halt or, even worse, jeopardize the well-being of the attorneys and contract managers working in the office.
 All sorts of chaos might ensue.